darshita-kumar/SWE-Interview-Prep-Guide/Notes DSA/Graph.md

    - Concept: An ordering in which if there exists an edge from u to v then u appears before v in the ordering
    - Why only DAGs?
 Because in an undirected graph the above condition cannot be satistified
    - Why not in cyclic graphs?
 If a cycle exists then u cannot always be before v in the ordering (go in circles)
    - There can be multiple valid topological orderings for a graph
+   - Topo sort can be done in DAGs containing disconnected components too, where each component is like a separate DAG in itself.
+You will still have all the nodes in the topo sort of this graph

 #### Recursive
   - $O(V+E)$